|Corporate Governance Guidelines|

 - Role of the Board or Directors

-The role of the Board is to oversee the management of the Company and to represent the interests of all of the Company's stockholders, including their interest in optimizing financial returns and the value of the Company over the long term.
+The role of the Board is to oversee the management of the Company and to represent the interests of the Company’s stockholders, including their interest in optimizing financial returns and the value of the Company over the long term.
 The Board also considers the long-term interests of other stakeholders, including Team Schein Members, customers, supplier partners, investors, the communities in which the Company operates, and society in general.

 - Director Responsibilities